 Q: Can personal software be installed on the device?

 Nothing is to be installed on the device other than what is installed by the district technology staff.

 Q: If a student leaves the district before the end of the school year, what are the procedures for turning in the device?

 Turning in your device will be a part of the checkout procedure which includes turning in other school-supplied materials.

 Q: Is the student required to have Internet access at home?

 Internet access will be provided at school.
-If a student needs to work on something at home and does not have Internet access, the student should download the necessary files in PDF form to work on at home.
+If a student needs to work on something at home and does not have Internet access, the student should download the necessary files to work on at home.
 Any student is welcome to stay after school or come in early to gain access to the school Internet.
 Also, the public library and many local establishments provide free Internet access.

 Q: Will the device have enough battery power to use in each class throughout the day?